Sex Therapy | Do you need it?

 Sexual trauma

-Sexual trauma can greatly affect a person's interest in or ability to enjoy intimacy in sex.
+Sexual trauma can particularly affect a person's interest in or ability to enjoy intimate sex.

 Research shows that sex therapy can help people with a history of sexual trauma.

-For example, combining trauma-informed therapy with sex-positive techniques may be more effective in helping someone cope with trauma-related sexual dysfunction than using trauma-informed therapy alone.
+For example, combining trauma-based therapy with sex-positive techniques may be more effective in helping someone cope with trauma-related sexual dysfunction than using trauma-based therapy alone.
 These studies are small but promising.

 What to expect in sex therapy